thernthy/thernthy.site/README.md

 ## 🧐 About <a name = "about"></a>

-The **Isaac Portfolio** is a modern, customizable portfolio system built with Laravel.
+The **Thy** is a modern, customizable portfolio system built with Laravel.
 It includes authentication, admin UI, and rich frontend features such as TinyMCE for text editing and Swiper for enhanced visuals.
 This project demonstrates a robust framework for portfolio management.

 ---